This document is updated yearly based on lab discussions – last group update fall 2022

 Expectations and responsibilities for all lab members

+Everyone: The core responsibility of everyone in our lab group is to support your labmates and yourself.
+We are a community of people first and scientists second, nothing is more important than your health and well-being.
 Prioritizing your mental health is critical.
-We are a community of people first and scientists second, nothing is more important than your health and well-being.
-I want to further recognize that there is a mental health crisis among early-career academics, particularly among graduate students (https://www.nature.com/articles/d41586-019-03489-1).
+There is a mental health crisis among early-career academics, particularly among graduate students.
 This is in no small part because academia often promotes unhealthy mental load, hypercompetitiveness, and work-life imbalance.
 We are here to support each other through the very real ups and downs of life inside and outside of academia.

 Expectations for the PI: My goal is to support you in your scientific career in any way possible.
 I will meet with you regularly to discuss your work.
-I will give you feedback on project ideas, presentations, posters, job applications, fellowship applications, papers, etc. I will be available on a daily basis on slack and e-mail, and usually in person.
+I will give you feedback on project ideas, presentations, posters, job applications, fellowship applications, papers, etc. I will be available on a daily basis on slack and e-mail (typically only 9-5 because family time is important to me too), and usually in person.
 I will support your career development and help you prepare for the next stage of your career.
 If I don’t know much about the field you are interested in (i.e. industry, data science), I will get you in contact with someone who does.
 It is also my responsibility to fund the lab and make sure advancing your career is not a financial burden to you.
+In particular, you are not expected to pay for society memberships, living (food, lodging, etc) or travel costs for field work or scientific conferences (see details in the lab handbook).
+In addition, as a member of the lab you can expect project support including support on molecular biology and fish support from our amazing staff scientists.
+If you are bringing a new system to the lab please talk to me to figure out logistics of supporting your projects.

-Expectations for postdocs: Lead key projects in the lab while also developing independent projects that you can take with you to your own lab.
+Expectations for postdocs: Lead key projects in the lab while also developing independent projects and new skills that you can take with you.
+Work with Molly to plan your project support.
 Help train and mentor students in the lab.
 Present your work in the department, at conferences, and in other labs.
 Apply for fellowships and grants that you are eligible for, this will help on the job market!
-Apply for jobs when you’re ready, you should have at least one paper from your postdoc finished before you apply.
-If you’re considering other career paths let me know so that I can help (e.g. industry, non-profits).
+Apply for jobs when you’re ready, it’s a good idea to talk with your mentors about when this is and will be dependent on your specific career goals.
+If you have independent funding, plan to talk to Molly about your plans about one year before your funding ends.
+If you’re considering other career paths let me know so that I can help.
 Be a source of knowledge and expertise in the lab.

-Expectations for graduate students: Work with me to develop your dissertation research, which should result in at least three papers/chapters that address important questions in evolutionary biology or genetics.
-Collaborate with postdocs on projects to gain skills and expertise.
-Help mentor undergraduate students in the lab.
+Expectations for graduate students: Work with Molly to develop your dissertation research, which should result in at least three papers/chapters that address important questions in evolutionary biology.
+Make a plan with Molly for supporting your projects.
+Collaborate with graduate students and postdocs on projects to gain skills and expertise.
+Help mentor undergraduate students and new graduate students in the lab.
 Fulfill your departmental requirements for teaching and courses but make sure to be protective of your time.
-Keep me up to date on your plans for committee meetings and important events like exams and dissertation deadlines.
-Think about what you want from your career (academia, industry, non-profits) and communicate that to me, especially as your plans evolve.
+Keep me up to date on your plans for committee meetings and important events like the first year paper, first year talk, qualifying exams and dissertation deadlines.
+Think about what you want from your career and communicate that to me, especially as your plans evolve.
 Ask for help when you need it.

 Expectations for undergraduate researchers: Work closely with graduate student and postdoc mentors to move projects ahead, learn skill sets you are interested in and develop your career goals.
 Establish a schedule with them for your time and priorities in lab.
 Engage with lab meetings and journal clubs.
 Join project group meetings and schedule quarterly meetings with me to discuss your interests and projects.